 More backpacker accommodations in El Nido

-• Big Paul Hostel: Want to party and stay somewhere cheap in El Nido?
+- Big Paul Hostel: Want to party and stay somewhere affordable in El Nido?
 Then this is your pick.
-Located in Corong Corong, in the part closest to El Nido and right by the road, beds start at $13 with breakfast included and an open bar in the evenings.
+Located in Corong Corong, in the part closest to El Nido Town and right by the road, beds start at $13, including breakfast and an open bar in the evenings.
 Take a look here.

-• AA Hostel: if you don’t mind taking a motorbike, you can stay in El Nido in a 6-bed dorm from just $8 per night with breakfast included.
+- AA Hostel: if you don’t mind riding a motorbike, you can stay in a 6-bed dorm in El Nido from just $8 per night with breakfast included.
 It’s a family-run place with a kitchen.
 Book from this link.

-• Aquaholink Bunk Bed: it’s in the center of Corong Corong and is a clean place with shared dorms from only $8.
+- Aquaholink Bunk Bed: it’s in the center of Corong Corong and is a clean place with shared rooms from just $8.
 It’s not super social, but the staff are incredibly friendly.
 Have a look here.

 Best budget hotels in El Nido – TOP budget hotels

-Yes, Palawan is among the most expensive places in the Philippines, but if you look in advance and in low season, you can find little gems below the $20–25 per night in a double room range.
-That said, don’t sleep on booking and don’t expect big luxuries, especially if you’ve been to other Southeast Asian countries and expect everything to be very cheap.
-Unfortunately, budget hotels in El Nido are not plentiful—or at least not the ones that aren’t a dump… Here are recommendations we’ve personally tried over the years:
+Yes, Palawan is one of the most expensive places in the Philippines, but if you look in advance and travel in low season, you can find little gems for under $20–25 per night in a double room.
+That said, don’t leave booking too late and don’t expect big luxuries, especially if you’ve been to other Southeast Asian countries and expect everything to be very cheap.
+Unfortunately, there aren’t many budget hotels in El Nido—or at least not the places you’d rather avoid… Here are the recommendations we’ve personally tried over the years:

 BaleCabugaoCottagesRental (El Nido Town)

-If you’re looking for a cheap hotel in El Nido ($18–22 for two people) with breakfast included (pretty decent in this case), stop searching because you’re going to like this option.
-It’s true that BaleCabugao is spartan (there’s no air conditioning, but there are fans that are more than enough to sleep comfortably, and no hot water in the shower) and that there are some stairs to climb; but in exchange you’ll have wonderful views of El Nido while you have breakfast or relax after a day of adventures and, of course, you’ll be sleeping in El Nido for little money.
+If you’re looking for a cheap hotel in El Nido ($18–22 for two people) with breakfast included—and a pretty decent one at that, you can stop searching because you’re going to like this option.
+It’s true that BaleCabugao is spartan (there’s no air conditioning, but there are fans that are more than enough to sleep comfortably, and there’s no hot water in the shower) and that you’ll need to climb some stairs; but the trade-off is that you’ll have wonderful views of El Nido while you have breakfast or relax after a day of adventures and, of course, you’ll be staying in El Nido for very little money.

-If you find a room available, don’t hesitate to book quickly because it’s one of the few cheap places to stay in El Nido and the people who run it are lovely.
+If you find a room available, don’t hesitate to book quickly because it’s one of the few genuinely cheap places to stay in El Nido and the owners are lovely.

 Book your room at BaleCabugao here